Western NY death toll rises to 27 from cold, storm chaos

 Associated Press

-The dead around Buffalo were found in their cars, homes and in snowbanks.
-Some died while shoveling snow.
-The storm that walloped much of the country is now blamed for at least 49 deaths nationwide, with rescue and recovery efforts continuing Monday.
+Those who lost their lives around Buffalo were found in cars, homes and snowbanks.
+Some died while shoveling snow, others when emergency crews could not respond in time to medical crises.
+The storm is blamed for at least 50 deaths nationwide, with rescue and recovery efforts ongoing Monday.

 Erie County Executive Mark Poloncarz described the blizzard as “the worst storm probably in our lifetime” and warned there may be more dead.
 Some people, he noted, were stranded in their cars for more than two days.

-Scientists said that the warming earth may have contributed to the intensity of the storm.
+Scientists say the climate change crisis may have contributed to the intensity of the storm.
 That’s because the atmosphere can carry more water vapor, which acts as fuel, said Mark Serreze, director of the National Snow and Ice Data Center at the University of Colorado, Boulder.

-The National Weather Service said Monday that up to 9 more inches of snow could fall in some areas through Tuesday.
+Victor Gensini, a meteorology professor at Northern Illinois University, likened a single weather event to an “at-bat” — and the climate as your “batting average.”

-The blizzard roared through western New York Friday and Saturday, stranding motorists, knocking out power and preventing emergency crews from reaching residents in frigid homes and stuck cars.
+The blizzard roared across western New York Friday and Saturday — stranding motorists, knocking out power and preventing emergency crews from reaching residents in frigid homes and stuck cars.

 With many grocery stores in the Buffalo area closed and driving bans in place, some people pleaded on social media for donations of food and diapers.

+Relief is coming this week, though, as forecasts call for temperatures to slowly rise, said Ashton Robinson Cook, a meteorologist with the National Weather Service.

+“Nothing like what we had last week,” Cook said adding that the bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — has weakened.
+It developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-Extreme weather stretched from the Great Lakes near Canada to the Rio Grande along the border with Mexico.
+Extreme weather stretched from the Great Lakes near Canada, down to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians.

 Some 2,085 domestic and international flights were canceled on Monday as of about noon EDT, according to the tracking site FlightAware.
 The site said Southwest Airlines had 1,253 cancellations — nearly a third of its scheduled flights and about five times as many as any other major U.S. carrier.
 An email sent to Southwest was not immediately returned and the Dallas-based airline hadn’t updated its website about the conditions since Saturday.